Menopause and bone health: A guide to eating well for your bones

 Image transcript:

-Be active at least 150 minutes moderate intensity per week - increased breathing able to talk.
-Swim, brisk walk, cycle or at least 75 minutes vigorous intensity per week - breathing fast difficulty talking.
+Be active for at least 150 minutes at moderate intensity per week - increased breathing able to talk.
+Swim, brisk walk, cycle or at least 75 minutes of vigorous intensity per week - breathing fast difficulty talking.
 Run, stairs, sport or a combination of both.

 Related articles